mikeizbicki/cmc-csci040/topic_12_SQL/README.md

 <img width=400px src=img/tests-meme-anti2.jpg /><br/>

 **AI SYSYEMS SUCK AT WRITING TEST CASES!**
+1. their tests are:
+    1. not simple
+    1. confusing for humans (and AI!)
+    1. often don't actually test the code
+1. we can prove that this is a fundamental limit of transformer-based AI systems
 1. if your human-facing code smells like AI, you will not get a good job

     what is "human-facing"?